BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - the data transfer to UI,
 - etc.

-The current definition of the class is very simple where some functionalities will be added later to support the above list:
+The current definition of the class is very simple where some functionalities will be added later to support the functions in the above list:

 ```
 // ~/src/system/DCG_node.h